 4) Price to Performance Ratio

 Being a low-end Processor from Snapdragon 400 tier, there’s no doubt that it offers the best value for money.
 The other similar low-end Processors from MediaTek are nowhere near the competition.
 Without any doubt, this one will get a 5-star rating.
+However, Vivo V7+ is totally overpriced and not worth it.
+Soon, there will be better phones in the market with Snapdragon 450 having a price less than half of that of Vivo V7 Plus.

 5) Other Features